PhotonFile Logo

 PhotonFile is built around an ephemeral-by-default model.

-We built an Ephemeral File Transfer relay that keeps bytes in memory while they are moving, offers optional client-side encryption, and avoids surveillance economics.
+We built an Ephemeral File Transfer relay that keeps bytes in memory while they are moving, turns end-to-end client-side encryption on by default, and avoids surveillance economics.

 If it's free, am I the product?